 7. Use Online Tools

-There are a plethora of apps, tools and services that are widely available online and via your mobile devices, either for free or at very low cost, which will enable you to optimize your efforts and the time that you have available to you (a great starting point for discovering these is my Startup Resources directory).
-I use tools such as Pulse, Zite and Alltop to discover content that is relevant to my areas of interest and subject matter; I then collect and collate this with Pocket and Diigo before provisioning it for my social media channels in Buffer.
+There are a plethora of apps, tools and services that are widely available online and via your mobile devices, either for free or at very low cost, which will enable you to optimize your efforts and the time that you have available to you (a great starting point for discovering these is my Marketing Tools directory).
+I use tools such as Alltop to discover content that is relevant to my areas of interest and subject matter; I then collect and collate this with Pocket and Diigo before provisioning it for my social media channels in Buffer.
 I do all of this purely on my iPhone; mainly as I’m traveling, stood in the lunch queue, or even – dare I say it – sat on the toilet…I like to maximize my time!

 8. What Can You Automate?

 Some of these tools, and notably by often integrating them, you’re able to automate parts of the marketing process to make the exercise and your time more efficient.
-For example, an email service such as Mail Chimp integrates with CRM tools including Picnic, Isightly or Zoho to pre-populate contacts when new subscribers are added, so you don’t manually have to migrate data across.
+For example, an email service such as Mail Chimp integrates with CRM tools including Picnic or Zoho to pre-populate contacts when new subscribers are added, so you don’t manually have to migrate data across.
 Buffer enables you to pre-schedule your social media posts so you don’t need to be around when updates go out.
 Look to use technology to cut out steps and tasks, but beware of de-personalizing – always be human!

-9. Outsource Part Of The Task
+9. Outsource Part of the Task

 When your time is clearly limited, you have to hone in on where you’re actually creating and adding value.
 Think in terms of the return on the use of your time.
 Are there tasks that could be done equally as effectively and efficiently by someone else, so you can free up your time to focus on the areas where you’re generating real value?
 Maybe you can find cheap and willing students to do the legwork for the experience that this gives them; or possibly an available family member.
 There are now also readily accessible online Virtual Assistant services who, at a very low cost, can perform a multitude of tasks on your behalf – research, populating customer databases, pulling together emailings (not drafting), even producing basic marketing analytics reports.
 By looking in the right places and talking to the right people, you can find very competent workers at affordable prices either locally or in areas such as India and China.
 The beauty of using people (or teams) in these locations is that they can be working, and creating value on your behalf, whilst you’re asleep; so you can maximize your efforts by leveraging their output during your working hours.